-The first healthcare-focused hearing will be at Sydney Olympic Park in Homebush, NSW, from 17-28 February 2020.
+The first healthcare-focused hearing was at Sydney Olympic Park in Homebush, NSW, from 17-28 February 2020.

-It will be about how the health system treats people with cognitive disability, including people with intellectual disability, autism and acquired brain injury.
+It was about how the health system treats people with cognitive disability, including people with intellectual disability, autism and acquired brain injury.

-Some of the issues the hearing will find out about are:
+Some of the issues the hearing heard about are:

 - barriers to health care and services for people with cognitive disability.
 This includes communication barriers and the way health professionals think about people with disability

 - training and education of health professionals about patients with cognitive disability

 - people with cognitive disability not getting their health problems diagnosed properly and on time

 - people with cognitive disability not living as long as other people

 - specific issues for First Nations people with cognitive disability when it comes to health care and services.

 The Royal Commission released an issues paper: Health care for people with cognitive disability.
 Click through to find out how you can have your say about it.